List of United States Navy aircraft wings

 This is a list of United States Navy aircraft wings.
 The U.S. Navy first used the term "wing" in 1935 when patrol squadrons operating together in the same geographical area were for the first time loosely designated patrol wings, however these "wings" lacked any formal organization or headquarters staff.
 In 1937 the Navy's first wings were created when five Patrol Wings were formally established to exercise command of its patrol squadrons.
 A year later it organized the squadrons flying from the five aircraft carriers in commission at the time into Carrier Air Groups.
 Those Carrier Air Groups established in 1938 are the forerunners of today's Carrier Air Wings.

 Today the U.S. Navy operates both Aircraft Carrier based Carrier Air Wings and land based Functional Wings and Type Wings.
 Carrier Air Wings are operational units made up of squadrons of different types of aircraft that deploy aboard aircraft carriers.
 The Navy's land based wings are organized either to perform a specific function (Functional Wings) or around a specific aircraft type (Type Wings).
 Patrol and Reconnaissance Wings, Test Wings and Training Wings are examples of functional wings, these wings may consist of a single type of aircraft or of a variety of types needed to perform a wing's specific function.
 Type Wings consist of squadrons of a single type of aircraft, they are non-deploying "force providers" that provide combat ready squadrons or detachments to deploying Carrier Air Wings or to other Navy or joint forces.

-All Navy aircraft wings whether they are Carrier Air Wings or Land Based Type or Functional Wings are commanded by a Navy Captain, however; in the case of a Training Air Wing or Naval Test Wing a U.S. Marine Corps Colonel is sometimes assigned as commander as those wings conduct training or test and evaluation for both the U.S. Navy and the U.S. Marine Corps.
-Commanders of Carrier Air Wings are informally addressed as "CAG" which is a hold over of the original title from 1938 of Carrier Air Group commander, and commanders of functional or type wings are addressed as "Commodore" which is a traditional Naval title for an officer exercising command over multiple units commanded by Commanding Officers (individual ships or aircraft squadrons).
+All Navy aircraft wings whether they are Carrier Air Wings or land based Type or Functional Wings are commanded by a Navy captain, however; in the case of a Training Air Wing or Naval Test Wing a U.S. Marine Corps colonel is sometimes assigned as commander as those wings conduct training or test and evaluation for both the U.S. Navy and the U.S. Marine Corps.
+Commanders of Carrier Air Wings are informally addressed as "CAG" which is a hold over of the original title from 1938 of "Carrier Air Group commander", and commanders of functional and type wings are addressed as "Commodore" which is a traditional Naval title for an officer exercising command over multiple units commanded by Commanding Officers (individual ships or aircraft squadrons).

-Current Navy Air Wings
+Current U S Navy air wings

 The Navy currently operates nine Carrier Air Wings and twenty three land based Type Wings and Functional Wings.